Water scarcity in Africa: Scale

-Sub-Saharan Africa has the largest number of water-stressed countries of any other place on the planet and of an estimated 800 million people who live in Africa, 300 million live in a water stressed environment.
-According to findings presented at the 2012 Conference on "Water Scarcity in Africa: Issues and Challenges", it is estimated that by 2030, 75 million to 250 million people in Africa will be living in areas of high water stress, which will likely displace anywhere between 24 million and 700 million people as conditions become increasingly unlivable.
+Sub-Saharan Africa has the largest number of water-stressed countries of any other place on the planet and of an estimated 800 million people who live in Africa, 300 million live in a water-stressed environment.
+In 2012, it was estimated that by 2030, 75 million to 250 million people in Africa will be living in areas of high water stress.
+This would will likely displace anywhere between 24 million and 700 million people as conditions become increasingly unlivable.